-Farrukh Suvankulov is a Senior Economist in the Canadian Economic Analysis Department at the Bank of Canada.
+Farrukh Suvankulov is a Principal Economist in the Canadian Economic Analysis Department at the Bank of Canada.
 His primary research fields are energy economics, international trade and applied econometrics.
 Mr. Suvankulov holds a PhD in policy analysis (economics) from the RAND Graduate School as well as a Master of Arts degree in economics from Yale University.

 This note investigates the relationship between crude oil prices and investment in the energy sector.
 We employ a set of vector autoregression (VAR) models (unconstrained VAR, vector error-correction and Bayesian VAR) to formalize the relationship between the West Texas Intermediate (WTI) benchmark and fixed-asset cash spending in the oil and gas extraction and support activities sector of the Canadian economy.